-The Loan will require an annual payment of approximately two million dollars by the Reorganized Debtor.
+In the event the Debtor seeks to fund the Plan through a Loan, the Loan will require an annual payment of approximately two million dollars by the Reorganized Debtor.
 As reflected in the UCC's liquidation analysis, attached as Exhibit C, the Reorganized Debtor will have more than \$450,000 in net income each year after funding this annual payment.
 In addition, if necessary to increase access to operating capital as the Loan is repaid, the Reorganized Debtor would very likely have the ability to increase the amount of the Loan materially given that the estimated loan to value relating to the Loan would be at only approximately sixty-six percent as of the Effective Date.
 In other words, based on the significant value of the real property at issue, the Reorganized Debtor would have the ability to use the same real property mortgaged as security for the Loan as collateral for additional capital as well.
 Such additional capital could theoretically supply the Reorganized Debtor with a cushion of operating funds until the Debtor's bankruptcy obligations are satisfied.
 The Plan also leaves the Reorganized Debtor with more than \$850,000 in unrestricted cash for operations as of the Effective Date.